 Training should be an enjoyable and fun experience for both you and your dog.
 The more you understand about how your dog thinks and learns, the more effectively you can communicate.
 Clear communication means successful training and good behavior—with no need for coercion, physical corrections, pinch collars, choke collars or the use of electronic dog collars.

-- Behavior that is rewarded is more likely to reoccur.
-In other words, dogs do what works for them.
+Dogs do what works for them.
 If your dog was given praise and a cookie the last time he sat, he is more likely to sit again the next time you ask.
 If he knows that jumping up on you will earn your attention, he’ll keep jumping, as your attention is a reward.
 This powerful principle is a key component of reward-based training.

-- Dogs learn by association.
 When training, it is important that the reward closely follow the desired behavior.
 For example, when teaching your dog to sit, the praise and treat should be given when his rear touches the floor, not after he’s stood up again.
 On the other side of the coin, reprimanding your dog for something he may have done hours, or even minutes ago (for example, you come home to find your slippers shredded) is pointless; your dog won’t associate your yelling with what he’s done, and if it happens often enough, he may begin to fear your arrival home, as you’re always angry for no reason he can fathom.

-- Reward behaviors you want, rather than punishing behaviors you don’t want.
 Most of us are so accustomed to noticing “mistakes” our dogs make that it seems strange to notice and reward “good” behaviors.
 For example, your dog barks, so you yell at him to be quiet.
 Sure, a barking dog is hard to ignore.
 But what about when he’s calmly lying down?
 Most of us never consider rewarding calm, so the dog only gets rewarded with our attention (even yelling is attention) when he is doing something we don’t like.
 Naturally, he keeps doing those things!
 If, on the other hand, he gets attention for being calm, he will be calm more often.
 Make it a point to catch and reward your dog for doing something right.
 If your dog is engaged in a behavior that cannot be ignored (such as chewing the table leg), interrupt with a sharp verbal, “Eh-eh!” then lead him away from the area, ask him to sit, and give him a chew toy or other activity to keep him busy.

 - Extinction If a behavior is ignored, it will eventually extinguish on its own.
 Imagine you are trying to buy a soda from a vending machine.
 You insert your money, press the button, and wait.
 Nothing happens.
 You press the button more forcefully, and try a few others as well.
 Still nothing.
 You jangle the change lever.
 No soda, no change.
 You might even become so angry that you shake or kick the machine.
 All that effort and still no soda!
 Grumbling to yourself, you give up and leave.
 In this example, the soda-seeking behavior extinguished because there was no payoff, no reward.
 Kicking or shaking the machine is an example of an extinction burst.
 What that means for your dog is that if you ignore an unwanted behavior such as jumping or barking, before your dog gives up, the behavior may actually escalate.
 The important thing is to wait it out rather than giving in; it will eventually stop, and will stop even sooner the next time around.